ymunemasa/data-tutorials/tutorials/hortonworks/hands-on-tour-of-spark-5-minutes/tutorial.md

 ### A Hands-On Example

-Let’s open a shell to our Sandbox through SSH:
+Let’s open a shell to our Sandbox through SSH.
+In your Terminal window type:

+    ssh root@127.0.0.1 -p 2222

+The default password is `hadoop`

 ![](/assets/a-tour-of-spark-in-5-minutes/Screenshot_2015-04-13_07_58_43.png?dl=1)

-The default password is `hadoop`

 Then let’s get some data with the command below in your shell prompt: